mstevetodd/EngineDriver_Home/docs/operation/esu_mcii.rst

 Alternate instructions
 -----------------------

-The following appraoch will work if the instructions above do not work for you, but should only be used as a last resort.
+The following approach will work if the instructions above do not work for you, but should only be used as a last resort.

 1. You need to download a copy of ``adb.exe``    (e.g. https://developer.android.com/tools/releases/platform-tools )